vik16nathan/allen_connectome_qc/README.md

 4. `./run-all-before-manual-QC.sh` (steps 1-4 of full analysis)

-Manual QC:
+Manual QC: These require manual adjustment to redo the QC.
+The final results from this QC are stored within the harmonized_ratings directory within this repo; to reproduce results, skip this step and go to `./run-all-after-manual-QC.sh`.

-5. Use `PyQC`; store QC .csv results in the same directory as the images being QCed.
-Take the QC .csv file from another rater and determine disagreements using `compare_manual_qc_both_raters.R`
+5. Use `python PyQC.py` and select folders `../derivatives/knox_inj/bin0.5` and `../derivatives/knox_proj/bin0.1` (thresholds used for main results in the paper).
+Store results in the same directory as the images being QCed.
+6. `compare_manual_QC_both_raters.R`: Takes the QC .csv file from another rater and determines disagreements, before deciding on consensus ratings.
+7. `write_harmonized_qc_ratings.R`: Writes the consensus QC ratings to a file with the same format as the original QC files (compatible with PyQC).

 After Manual QC:

-6. `./run-all-after-manual-QC.sh` (steps 7+ of full analysis)
+7. `./run-all-after-manual-QC.sh` (steps 7+ of full analysis)

 ## Full Analysis